 Our colour code is not unique but our isolation has allowed us to establish a very clear understanding of Buckskin and Dun colour and we have registered them separately since 1978.

 Buckskin, Palomino, Cremello and Perlino horses are amongst the oldest recognised colours in history and can only be achieved by breeding a horse carrying the Cream gene and the base colours Black (Bay or Brown) or Chestnut.
-The best way to describe this is: If you keep breeding horses carrying the ?cream gene? back to each other you may end up with a ?cremello? or ?perlino? and if you breed a Cremello or Perlino to a Bay, Brown, Black or Chestnut you have a 100% guaranteed Buckskin or Palomino.
-There are no known hereditary defects associated with the cream gene and it is perfectly safe to breed any cream to another.
+The best way to describe this is: If you keep breeding horses carrying the cream gene, back to each other you may end up with a Cremello or Perlino and if you breed a Cremello or Perlino to a Bay, Brown, Black or Chestnut you have a 100% guaranteed Buckskin or Palomino.
+There are no known hereditary defects associated with the cream gene and it is perfectly safe to breed any combination of cream.

-For more detailed information regarding colour requirements and genetics please refer to the Colour Information Page.
+For more information on colour and the different registries please go to Colour Information Page.

 We hope you find our website interesting and informative, please do not hesitate to contact any of our committee members for further information or assistance.